4 The bootstrap filter

 \[ \underbrace{P(X_t | y_{1:t}, \theta)}_{\text{new filtering dist}} \propto \underbrace{P(y_t|X_t, y_{1:t-1}, \theta)}_{\text{observation dist.}} \underbrace{P(X_t | y_{1:t-1}, \theta)}_{\text{predictive dist.}} \]

-Since we already have samples from \(P(X_t | y_{1:t-1}, \theta)\), all we need to do is assign them weights \(w_t^{(i)}\) according to the observation distribution:
+Since we already have samples from the predictive distribution \(P(X_t | y_{1:t-1}, \theta)\), all we need to do is assign them weights \(w_t^{(i)}\) according to the observation distribution:

 \[ w_t^{(i)} = P(y_t | \tilde{x}_t^{(i)}, y_{1:t-1}, \theta) \]

-The final set of particles \(\{x_t^{(i)}\}\) is constructed by re-sampling (with replacement) from \(\{\tilde{x}_t^{(i)}\}\) according to the corresponding weights.
-Thus:
+The final set of particles \(\{x_t^{(i)}\}\) is constructed by sampling (with replacement) from \(\{\tilde{x}_t^{(i)}\}\) according to the corresponding weights, resulting in:

 \[ x_t^{(i)} \sim P(X_t | y_{1:t}, \theta) \]

-Thus, starting with an initial set of particles \(\{x_0^{(i)}\} \sim P(X_0)\), all we need to do is repeat this procedue at each time step \(t\), storing the particle values as we go.
-If the resampling-step is performed at every time step where data are observed, this is called a bootstrap filter, which is a special case of a sequential importance resampling algorithm.
+Starting with an initial set of particles \(\{x_0^{(i)}\} \sim P(X_0)\), all we need to do is repeat this procedue for each \(t = 1, 2, \ldots, T\), storing the particle values as we go.
+This concludes the bootstrap filter.

-4.2 Algorithm
+4.4 Algorithm

-4.3 Example
+4.5 Example

 For demonstration, we consider a simple reproduction number estimator.
 First assume that \(\log R_t\) follows a Gaussian random walk: